Grab a Rag

-Tell the children they will snag a rag and drag it into a bag while they add sounds to the -ag ending to make words such as rag, bag, drag, and snag.
+The children will snag a rag and drag it into a bag as they add sounds to the -ag ending to make words such as rag, bag, drag, and snag.

 Play Snag a Rag

-- Stand about 10 paces in front of the children and dangle a rag from a height that would challenge the children to jump up and snag the rag.
-(Have the other 9 rags nearby.)
+- Stand about 10 paces in front of the children and dangle a rag from a challenging but reachable height for the children to jump up and snag (keep extra rags nearby).

-- When the timer is started, have children take turns running to the teacher and jumping to try and snag the rag.
-Have everyone chant, "Snag a rag!
+- Have everyone chant, "Snag a rag!
 Snag a rag!" until the rag is snagged.

-- When the child snags the rag, have him or her drag the rag to the rag bag and drop it in while everyone chants, "Drag a rag!
+- When the rag is snagged have the child drag the rag to the Rag Bag and drop it in while everyone chants, "Drag a rag!
 Drag a rag!"

-- Have the children help you make a list of -ag words from the activity (e.g., snag, drag, rag, bag), emphasizing the beginning sound(s) with the -ag ending to spell each word.
+Have the children help you make a list of -ag words from the activity and emphasize the beginning sound(s) with the -ag ending to spell each word.

 Drag and blend new -ag words

-- Have children work in pairs, and give each pair a bag with letters (see below) in it.
+- Have children work in pairs, and give each pair a bag with letters in it and an -ag ending card.

-- One child will snag a letter from their bag.
-Have the child drag the letter to the -ag word ending card then blend the sounds together to read the word.
+- One child will snag a letter from their bag and drag the letter to the -ag word ending card then blend the sounds together to read the word.

-- Have the child who did not drag the letter card write the word on a whiteboard (or paper).
+- Have the child who did not drag the letter to the card write the word on a whiteboard (or paper).